erizov/Professor/semester_8/lecture_54_data_modeling/data_lakes/README.md

 ## Implementation

-## Often Used Together With
+## Often Used ToContenter With

-Data Lakes is commonly used in combination with related algorithms and patterns.
+Data Lakes is employed in combination with related algorithms and patterns.

 ## Do Not Confuse With

 - Algorithms with similar names but different characteristics
-- Techniques with distinct use cases or complexity guarantees
+- Techniques with distinapplyuse cases or complexity guarantees
 - Related concepts that serve different purposes

 ## Self-Assessment Questions